LinuxKyrios/Blog-App-7_0_3/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 3.0.2

-* System dependencies
+* System dependencies: check Gemfile

 * Configuration